Google Meet Logo

 Meaning and History

 The program appeared in the winter of 2017 and was available only by invitation.
-It was officially launched in the spring, after which it became public (Hangouts version).
-At first, the number of streams was smaller, but gradually, the developers increased it so that many users could participate in video conferences.
+It was officially launched in the spring, after which it became public (as the Hangouts version).
+At first, the number of streams was small, but the developers gradually increased it to allow more users to participate in video conferences.

 The program’s functionality was improved during the coronavirus pandemic, reaching up to 250 people per session.
 For those who use the service for free, there are no more than 100 participants.
-Anyone who has an account in the Google system can resort to this service: a mailbox.
+Anyone with a Google account can use this service: a Gmail account.
 They can initiate a call and share their desktop with the users on the other end of the video call.

-During the spread of COVID-19, the number of people interested in using the Meet service has increased 30 times compared to before.
-A particular leap was noted in January-April 2020 when Google lifted the 60-minute limit for unpaid accounts.
+During the COVID-19 pandemic, the number of people interested in using the Meet service has increased 30 times compared to before.
+A notable leap was observed in January-April 2020, when Google lifted the 60-minute limit for unpaid accounts.
 The content of the video meetings is broadcast in a protected mode.
 If you share a link to a specific video call, you can join it from any device – from a PC or laptop browser and a mobile application on a tablet or smartphone.

 What is Google Meet?

-Google Meet is a service for supporting online video communication and real-time meetings, conferences, and negotiations at a remote distance.
+Google Meet is a service that supports online video communication and real-time meetings, conferences, and distance negotiations.
 The program was launched in 2017 and is designed to connect up to 250 participants simultaneously.
 It is designed for Web, Android, and iOS.

 2017 – 2020

 After the appearance of this independent application, it immediately received a visual identity mark.
 The debut version had two equivalent elements: an old-style video camera and a classic dialogue bubble.
 The camera took center stage.
-She was in a round symbol designed to accommodate the words or thoughts of the participants in the conversation.
+She was in a round symbol designed to accommodate the participants’ words or thoughts.
 The video broadcasting equipment was painted in two colors: the upper half was gray, and the lower half was white.
 The background was a dark turquoise shade.
-The corners of the camcorder body were rounded, while the lens contained sharp corners and resembled a trapezoid located sideways.
+The camcorder body was rounded at the corners, while the lens had sharp corners and resembled a trapezoid when viewed from the side.

 2020 – 2022

 The parent company fully customized the second Google Meet logo, using corporate colors to show that the service is part of its corporate portfolio.
-Moreover, the update affected the color component and the graphic one.
+Moreover, the update affected both the color and graphic components.
 The emblem is now a hollow cube with a beveled upper left corner.
-It is formed from three wide stripes (on the right side), one triangle, one rectangle, and one square (on the left) to form the camera’s body.
+It is formed from three wide stripes (on the right side), one triangle, one rectangle, and one square (on the left), which together make up the camera’s body.
 Its design also includes a large triangle, divided by color into a mini-triangle and a trapezoid.
 They symbolize the lens.
 The device is located on a white background without a dialog bubble.

 2022 – today

-The new Google Meet logo retains the familiar camera symbol associated with video calls but is now rendered in various shades of green.
+The new Google Meet logo retains the familiar camera symbol associated with video calls, but is now rendered in various shades of green.
 Green symbolizes freshness, growth, and stability.
 This may suggest that the service has become a more mature and reliable communication tool, especially given its popularity during remote work and learning.
-Visually, this color evokes a sense of reliability and calmness, emphasizing the platform’s convenience and dependability for users.
+Visually, this color evokes reliability and calm, emphasizing the platform’s convenience and dependability for users.

 Google Meet continues to evolve, and this logo reflects the company’s aim to make the service visually more modern, accessible, and recognizable.